CommandPost/CommandPost-Website/index.md

 ---

+# Support

+You can post issues and feature requests on the [CommandPost GitHub Page](https://github.com/CommandPost/CommandPost/issues).
+Registering with GitHub is free, and we actively monitor these requests, so you'll generally get a very quick reply.

+Alternatively, you can always email us via [team@commandpost.io](mailto:team@commandpost.io).

+---

 # Authors:

 CommandPost is the next iteration of [FCPX Hacks](https://latenitefilms.com/blog/final-cut-pro-hacks/), which was originally conceived and thrown together by Chris Hocking from [LateNite Films](https://latenitefilms.com/about/).

 CommandPost is now developed and maintained by [Chris Hocking](https://github.com/latenitefilms) & [David Peterson](https://github.com/randomeizer) through [GitHub](https://github.com/CommandPost/CommandPost).
 However, as this is an open source project - we always welcome other contributors!

 ---